-- Demonstrate the ability to assess the potential for suicide and propose an appropriate plan of action.
+- Demonstrate the ability to assess the risk of suicide in patients and propose an appropriate plan of action.

-- Demonstrate the ability to distinguish potential substance abuse problems and propose a treatment plan based on data obtained.
+- Demonstrate the ability to identify substance use disorders and propose a treatment plan based on data obtained.

-- Distinguish and describe the major categories of medications used in psychiatry, including mechanisms of action, major side effects, and appropriate uses.
+- Distinguish and describe the major categories of medications used in psychiatry, including mechanisms of action, major side effects, appropriate uses, and error prevention methods.

 - Describe how and when to make a referral to a psychiatrist or other mental health professional.